css-materials/course-site/content/syllabus/classification-topic-models/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Implement supervised and unsupervised learning methods for text data."
+summary: "Introduce methods for text data in R."

 # Location of event.
 location: ""